syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 The `GenerateDataFormItem` event will be raised only when `AutoGenerateItems` is set to true.

-For `AutoGenerateItems` false you can use settings properties directly by using the `DataFormItem`.
-Please refer here to know more about creating data editors explicitly.
+For `AutoGenerateItems` false, you can use settings properties directly by using the `DataFormItem`.
+Please refer here to learn more about creating data editors explicitly.

 ## Change the auto-generated editor settings